My 3D printing courses have been such a huge success, the kids absolutely love them.

 What will I take home?

-During the week long course you will build and commission a fully functioning Ender 3 FDM 3D printer.
+As well as a radio controlled car and a brand new roll of filament, during the week long course you will build and commission a fully functioning Ender 3 FDM 3D printer.
 I’ve used all sorts of printers over my career but these are the easiest and most reliable to operate and work with on a daily basis, just look them up, you won’t be disappointed!

 You will take your 3D printer home with you at the end of the camp to continue your innovation journey!